Brissett looks to stay hot vs. visiting Raiders | Devdiscourse

 "They did a good job getting Brissett," Raiders coach Jon Gruden told the media on a national conference call Wednesday.
 "Not a lot of teams have a superstar quarterback retire who can turn the ball over to a guy like this.
 You know, Brissett is a winner.
 He's a heck of a player.
 He's getting paid well, too.
 He's not your average Dayton Flyer like me.
 I mean, this guy is a hell of a player.
 "So I don't want to underestimate him at all.
 He has done an excellent job."

-The Colts (2-1) might be without Hilton against the Raiders, however.
+The Colts (2-1) might be without Hilton against the Raiders after he was listed as doubtful on Friday's injury report.
 He suffered a quad injury in the Week 2 win over Tennessee, then aggravated it in the first half last week against the Falcons.
-He began this week as a spectator at practice.
+Hilton missed the entire week of practices, as did standout linebacker Darius Leonard (concussion), who will miss his second straight game.

 With or without Hilton, the Raiders can expect to see a lot of running back Marlon Mack, who burned them for 132 yards and a pair of touchdowns on 25 carries in last year's meeting.
 After ranking among the NFL leaders in rushing defense through two weeks, the Raiders (1-2) watched the Vikings' Dalvin Cook gash them for 110 yards on just 16 carries in Minnesota's 34-14 win in Week 3.